psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 #### Set **Isolation type**

-controls how much copper will be removed around your features.
+Controls how much copper will be removed around your features, generally one click to the right is sufficient.

  - Select **Show Details**.
-    - If your board does not have spacing closer than 8 mil (0.2mm), **un-check the Micro Cutter**
+    - If your board does not have spacing closer than 8 mil (0.2mm), **un-check the Micro Cutter** in the Available Tools section menu.
+#### **Contour Routing**
+ - If adding Breakout Tabs, this is where you set their position
+    - Be sure to keep tabs off of corners and usually having 2 will do the job.
+You can change amount and position by clicking on the left and right arrows below the pictures.

 #### Routing Type